w9ahmed/CloningTwitterWebsite/README.md

 # Cloning Twitter Website #

 This is a Twitter clone website, a little project I built to  learn front-end development.
-At first, this was static pages, but now I started adding more functionality to it.
+At first, it was static pages, but now it became interactive.

 ## Getting Started ##

 ### The project now uses nodeJS, so make sure you have node installed.
 To install nodeJS: ###

+You can install the requirements automatically running:
+* ./install.sh

+Basically, the script will do all the following steps and commands for you, but if you prefer to add them manually:

 * sudo apt-get install nodejs
 * sudo apt-get install npm